nsivapraa/nsivapraa_sidequest_W4/README.md

 ## Project Title

-GBDA302 Week 4 Example 5: Blob Platformer (JSON + Classes)
+GBDA302 Week 4 Sidequest: New Blob Platformer Level

 ---

 ## Authors

-Karen Cochrane and David Han
+Nila Sivapragasam - 21080519 (original Code written by Karen Cochrane and David Han)

 ---

 ## Description

-This matches the structure of the original blob sketch from Week 2 but moves details into classes.
+In this game, players control a blob that jumps across platforms.
+Players press 'n' to switch levels.

 ---

+## Setup and Interaction Instructions

+- Open Github link to launch the game
+- Use left/right arrow keys or W/D keys to move
+- Use space or W key to jump
+- Press N to switch levels

+---

-## Learning Goals
+## Iteration Notes

-Learning Goals:

-- - load JSON in preload()
-- create WorldLevel from JSON
-- create BlobPlayer
-- update + draw each frame
-- handle input events (jump, optional next level)
+N/A

 ---